trueos/pcbsd/docs/desktops.rst

 If you like the look of the taken screenshot, as shown in the preview, click the “Save” button to open a window where you can specify the name and location of the saved screenshot.

-**NOTE:** the “Print Screen” keyboard shortcut is set to run this utility by default.
+**.. note::** the “Print Screen” keyboard shortcut is set to run this utility by default.

+.. index:: Lumina
+.. _Insight File Manager:

 Insight File Manager
 --------------------